-A good honours degree or equivalent.
+A good honours degree or equivalent in a relevant subject.
 Applicants with a professional qualification not at degree level may be accepted - each application is considered on an individual basis according to academic qualifications as well as professional qualifications and experience.

 Months of entry

 Whether you're already working in the sector, or a graduate looking to start a career in the field, our MSc Psychology and Learning Disability degree course will give you the skills to enhance your practice and meet the challenges of working in social care.

 From helping to identify those who need extra support, to helping those with intellectual disability live more independently, this course will give you the knowledge required to make a positive difference in your career.
 You can complete the course over 2 years through distance learning, giving you the flexibility to fit your studies around existing work commitments.